- Why did USDA conduct the FoodAPS survey?

 - What factors affect households’ decisions about where to shop for food and their preferences for food at home versus food away from home?

-- Are WIC (Special Supplemental Nutrition Program for Women, Infants, and Children) households less price sensitive when they use WIC benefits, as compared with when they use their own money or SNAP benefits?
+- Are WIC (Special Supplemental Nutrition Program for Women, Infants, and Children) households less price sensitive when the households use WIC benefits, as compared with when they use their own money or SNAP benefits?

-Innovations in food production, processing, and marketing, along with consumer concerns about healthy choices, changing product offerings in the food-at-home and food-away-from-home markets, and changing food retail structure and delivery systems are contributing to an evolving food environment.
-At the same time, access to affordable healthy foods, childhood obesity, food security, and the effectiveness of Federal food and nutrition assistance programs remain top policy concerns.
+Innovations in food production, processing, and marketing (along with consumer concerns about healthy choices, changing product offerings in the food-at-home and food-away-from-home markets, and changing food retail structure and delivery systems) are contributing to an evolving food environment.
+Additionally, in the last decade, food acquisition patterns may have changed in response to global events.
+At the same time, top policy concerns still include: Access to affordable healthy foods, childhood obesity, food security, and the effectiveness of Federal food and nutrition assistance programs.

-FoodAPS-2 will provide updated, timely, and relevant information on key policy issues related to the changing food environment and consumer food choices.
-USDA hopes to expand the focus of FoodAPS-2 to cover other population groups of importance to policy and program officials, such as those participating in the WIC program and child nutrition programs.
-In addition, FoodAPS-2 will enable researchers to link food acquisitions and food commodities in order to assess the farm production implications of alternative baskets of food choices.
+Efforts for developing a second round of FoodAPS data collection are underway.
+FoodAPS-2 will provide updated, timely, and relevant information on key policy issues (such as inequity and nutritional insecurity) related to the changing food environment and consumer food choices.
+USDA plans to expand the focus of FoodAPS-2 to cover other population groups of importance to policy and program officials, such as those participating in the WIC program and child nutrition programs.
+In addition, FoodAPS-2 data will enable researchers to link food acquisitions and food commodities in order to assess the farm production implications of alternative baskets of food choices.

 Examples of questions related to the changing food landscape are as follows:

-- How will the changing number and characteristics of SNAP participants affect overall demand for food and the food security of America’s children?
+- How has the changing number and characteristics of SNAP participants affected overall demand for food and the food security of children in the United States?

 Scheduling and budget issues are more tractable than issues of data quality.
 FoodAPS-2 will address the following data quality challenges:

-- Distinguish between days for which no food was acquired and days for which the respondent failed to report acquisitions.
+- Better distinguish between days for which no food was acquired for the respondent and days for which the respondent failed to report acquisitions.

 - Develop methods to more accurately identify all foods acquired by survey respondents.

 No single survey can address all policy-relevant data needs related to food-choice research.
-FoodAPS-1 represents a major leap forward in fulfilling many of those needs, but ERS expects to do even better in FoodAPS-2.
-ERS will continue to work with and listen to research peers, stakeholders, and FoodAPS-1 data users to understand what would make FoodAPS-2 better in promoting food policy research.
+FoodAPS-1 represented a major step in fulfilling many of those needs, but USDA expects to do even better in FoodAPS-2.
+ERS has and will continue to work (and listen to research peers, stakeholders, and FoodAPS-1 data users) to understand what would make FoodAPS-2 better in promoting food policy research.
 ERS is planning to implement the following in FoodAPS-2:

 - A large number of children are represented in FoodAPS-1, but the sample may not be nationally representative of all U.S. children by age group.
-Data from FoodAPS-2 will be nationally representative of children within multiple age categories.
+Weighted data from FoodAPS-2 will be nationally representative of children within multiple age categories.

 - Finally, most of the FoodAPS-1 data were collected between mid-April and late December of 2012.
 No data were collected from mid-January through mid-April.
-Because the food supply is seasonal and food acquisitions reflect this seasonality, ERS is investigating the possibility of expanding FoodAPS-2 to a year-long survey.
+Because the food supply is seasonal and food acquisitions reflect this seasonality, ERS plans to expand FoodAPS-2 to a year-long survey.